pwoofy/pwoofy.github.io/_posts/2025-09-12-secretuniverse.md

         <li>Official Solution: "Complete the Mr. Angry '#%!&' puzzle."</li>
         <li>Unlocks: Trinitrotoluene</li>
     </ul>
     <p>If you have messed around with the Angry Emoji, you can realize you can click on it and it will turn.
 Through logical deduction, we can figure out that #%!& translates to 3517, because if you press Shift+3, you get #, and so on and so forth.
-You use the angry face as an input.</p>
+You use the angry face as an input, but you interpret the angry face as a clock.
+To go from 12 to 3, you press 3 times.
+To go from 3 to 5, you press 2 times.
+To go from 5 to 1, you press 8 (5+8 = 13 - 12 = 1) times, and to go from 1 to 7, you press 6 times.
+Thus, the input code is 3286</p>
 </div>
 <br>